NetApp/harvest/conf/README.md

     - state
  ```

-To extend this template, create conf/zapi/custom.yaml if it doesn't already exist and add the lines shown below.
+To extend the out-of-the-box `lun.yaml` template, create a `conf/zapi/custom.yaml` file if it doesn't already exist and add the lines shown below:

 ```yaml
 objects: